-Mapping the challenges and practices that emerged in the research projects of second career PSTs show that schools are areas of distributive and social justice in which varied and valuable educational resources are allocated.
-PSTs motives for choosing the profession, their views of the role in general and their views of justice in particular, play a key role in applying principles of justice.
-Therefore, this can be considered during training: It is important to place PSTs in practical experience frameworks inviting observation of complex social situations.
-This finding was also presented as being centrally important in other studies (Boyed & Noblit, 2015; Whipp, 2013).
-Secondly, the PSTs describe research topics and research questions, dealing with their desire to understand how it is possible to maximize the social and learning circumstances of children and youth at school, inter alia thanks to the wide choice given to them in the research topic.
-There is room to accompany PSTs in explicitly developing awareness and tools about streams and practices by which teachers can carry out corrective measures, some of which were described in this research, but not just in class, but also creating a curriculum of out-of-class experiences that challenge learners to resist oppressive conditions and systems beyond school walls (Freire, 2000; Freire, Freire & de Oliveira, 2014) which will be demonstrated by teachers themselves (Carter et al., 2018).
-In addition, the nature of partnership between training institutions and schools must allow and encourage making change, such as one that allows PSTs greater autonomy in curriculum preparation and class management, but also allows using social justice networks to recruit prospective teachers and to help existing teacher candidates form and connect with networks as demonstrated in Ritchie’s (2012) likely to strengthen the existent of social justice in classes.
-In light of this, it is worthwhile tracking these graduates in longitudinal studies.
+Mapping the challenges and practices that emerged in the research projects of second career PSTs indicate that schools are arenas of social justice in which varied and valuable educational resources are allocated.
+PSTs' motives for choosing the profession, their views of their role in general and of justice in particular, play a key role in how they apply principles of justice.
+Therefore, this should be considered during training: It is important to place PSTs in practical experience frameworks encouraging observation of complex social situations (Boyed & Noblit, 2015; Whipp, 2013).
+Furthermore, the PSTs describe research topics/questions, stemming from their desire to understand how to maximize the social and learning circumstances of school children, inter alia, thanks to their wide selection of research topics.
+There is a pressing need to accompany PSTs in explicitly developing awareness and practices through which teachers can carry out corrective measures in the classroom (some of which were described above), .
+There is a further need to create a curriculum for out-of-class experiences that challenge learners to resist oppression beyond school walls (Freire, 2000; Freire, Freire & de Oliveira, 2014).
+In addition, the partnership between training institutions and schools must allow and encourage change, for instance, by giving PSTs greater autonomy in curriculum preparation and classroom management and allowing the use of social justice networks to recruit prospective teachers.
+This would also aid existing teacher candidates in forming networks, which, as demonstrated by Ritchie (2012), will likely strengthen the implementation of social justice in the classroom.
+In light of this, it would be worthwhile to track these PSTs graduates in longitudinal studies.

 Disclosure statement